beancount/docs/docs/command_line_accounting_in_context.md

 -   **Not international.** It probably does not work well with an international, multi-currency situation.
 These services target a “majority” of users, most of which have all their affairs in a single country.
 I live in the USA, have a past history in Canada, which involves remaining tax-sheltered investment accounts, occasional expenses during visits which justify maintaining a credit card there, and a future history which might involve some years spent in another country such as Hong Kong or Australia.
 Will this work in Mint?
 Probably not.
 They might support Canada, but will they support accounts in both places?
 How about some other country I might want to move to?
 I want a single integrated view of all my accounts across all countries in all currencies forever, nothing less.
 My system supports that very well.
 (I’m not aware of any double-entry system that deals with the international problem in a currency agnostic way as well as Beancount does.)

 -   **Inability to deal with particular situations.** What if I own real estate?
 Will I be able to price the value of my home at a reasonable amount, so it creates an accurate balance sheet?
-Regularly obtaining “comparables” for my property from an eager real estate agent will tell me much more precisely how much my home is worth than services like [<span class="underline">Zillow</span>](http://zillow.com) ever could.
+Regularly obtaining “comparables” for my property from an eager real estate agent will tell me much more precisely how much my home is worth than services like [<u>Zillow</u>](http://zillow.com) ever could.
 I need to be able to input that for my balance sheet.
 What about those stock options from that privately held Australian company I used to work for?
 How do I price that?
 How about other intangible things, such as receivables from a personal loan I made to a friend?
 I doubt online services are able to provide you with the ability to enter those.
 If you want the whole picture with precision, you need to be able to make these adjustments.

 -   **Custom tracking.** Using “imaginary currencies”, I’m able to track all kinds of other things than currencies and stocks.
 For example, by using an “`IRAUSD`” commodity in Beancount I’m able to track how many 401k contributions I’ve made at any point during the year.
 I can count the after-tax basis of a traditional IRA account similarly.
 I can even count my vacation hours using an imaginary “`VACHR`” currency and verify it against my pay stubs.